Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork plus customer fields/ExportSubnetworkPlusCustomer Fields.md

 # export-subnetwork-plus-customer-fields

 This is a more complex solution that merges the JSON return of the Export Subnetwork REST api with the feature layers of your utility network.
-For most utility integrations with the utility network, 3rd party applications rely on other customer fields that are stored in the attribute table of each feature layer participating inthe utility network.
+Most integrations with the utility network with 3rd party applications rely on other customer fields that are stored in the attribute table of each feature layer participating in the dataset.

-While Export Subnetwork Rest API has a parameter in the _resultTypes_ parameter called resultTypeFields that would do this, it is very tedious to configure and would still require domain descriptions to be pulled from the feature service properties.
+While Export Subnetwork Rest API has a configurable ```resultTypeFields``` array in the ```resultTypes``` parameter that would export the fields, it is very tedious to configure and would still require domain descriptions to be pulled from the feature service properties.

 There are two options to add this in the solution.